brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 - Set `sync-chunk-writes=false` in your server.properties file, and use a backup mod like FTB Backups, as you should do that anyway.
 - These are my current java arguments, though some (including zgc) are being benchmarked as I type this: `-server -XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions -XX:+UseG1GC -XX:+ParallelRefProcEnabled -XX:MaxGCPauseMillis=100 -XX:+UnlockExperimentalVMOptions -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:G1NewSizePercent=30 -XX:G1MaxNewSizePercent=40 -XX:G1HeapRegionSize=16M -XX:G1ReservePercent=20 -XX:G1HeapWastePercent=5 -XX:G1MixedGCCountTarget=4 -XX:InitiatingHeapOccupancyPercent=15 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=5 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1 -XX:ConcGCThreads=3 -XX:+ExplicitGCInvokesConcurrent -XX:G1RSetUpdatingPauseTimePercent=12 -XX:+PerfDisableSharedMem -XX:+UseStringDeduplication -XX:+UseFastUnorderedTimeStamps -XX:AllocatePrefetchStyle=1 -XX:+OmitStackTraceInFastThrow -XX:ThreadPriorityPolicy=1 -XX:+UseNUMA -XX:-DontCompileHugeMethods`
 - TODO: Running GraalVM EE instead of OpenJDK can provide a ~15% speedup.
 But as of this post, it us [missing](https://blogs.oracle.com/developers/post/how-to-install-oracle-java-in-oracle-cloud-infrastructure) from OCL9's repos, so it has to be [manually installed](https://docs.oracle.com/en/graalvm/enterprise/22/docs/getting-started/index.html), and you have to use GraalVM 22.1.0 instead of the latest release.
-- TODO: [Huge Pages] (most simply with the `-XX:+UseTransparentHugePages` flag) provides a nice speedup. but Oracle's default security configuration seems to prevent *either* implementation from working.
+- TODO: [Huge Pages] provides a nice speedup. but Oracle's default security configuration seems to prevent *either* implementation from working. `-XX:+UseTransparentHugePages` in particular seems to silently fail.
 - TODO: Kernel and IO tuning.